Luxurious & Adventurous

 If you want to get out on the water, these guys were really nice!
 There is a lot of wildlife in La Paz but sadly, the water clarity really leaves something to be desired.
 Coming from Kona, where our water clarity is some of the best in the world, it’s hard to compare!

 FLORA FARMS Organic soil to table restaurant

 When traveling it’s so easy to create massive amounts of waste.
-Especially when visiting Mexico, many tourists feel the need to drink out of plastic water bottles because that water is “cleaner” (first of all, read this post to understand how toxic water in plastic bottles is).
+Especially when visiting Mexico, many tourists feel the need to drink out of plastic water bottles because that water is “cleaner” (first of all, read this post to understand how toxic water is in plastic bottles).
 We avoided single-use plastic throughout our entire trip with a few easy tools – including self-cleaning reusable water bottles: